KjetilHHauger/science_museum/README.md

-# science Museum; a school project
+# Science Museum; a school project
 School project.
 Make a site for a sience museum

 ## Features